Table of Contents

 2. View orders being sent back from the “Return” tab in your dashboard

-You can track returns using from the Returns page in your ShipBob dashboard.
+You can track returns using the Returns page in your ShipBob dashboard.
 Filter where your packages are at in the return process (Awaiting, Arrived, Processing, Completed, Canceled).
 This includes not only returns but delivery exceptions (e.g., packages that couldn’t be delivered).

 3. Include specific instructions for the ShipBob’s team